clojurewerkz/mailer/README.md

 ## License

-Copyright © 2012-2014 Michael S. Klishin, Alex Petrov
+Copyright © 2012-2015 Michael S. Klishin, Alex Petrov, and the ClojureWerkz team.

 Distributed under the Eclipse Public License, the same as Clojure.